 "How do we structure and position our ag business model, sales model, and sales positions to align with the needs and expectations of growers who are expanding, while continuing to maintain strong relationships with our current customers who are primarily traditional farmers?”

-Rethinking your Agronomy Business...
+Rethinking your Ag Business...
 If Not?

 Consider the following three specific strategies that are critical to grow your business.

-Communications: The progressive segment, and especially younger growers, want timely digital communications on crop input planning and in-season crop conditions, (text messaging, web site, emails, etc.).
-As an example, texting to a grower (or post on YouTube) a 2-minute video, weekly on current crop conditions (in the field), builds that trusted-advisor status.
-Using digital communications at times can be a very efficient use of time for your growers too.
+Communications: The progressive segment, and especially younger farmers, want timely digital communications on management recommendations, crop input planning and in-season crop conditions, (text messaging, web site, emails, etc.).
+As an example, texting to a farmer(or post on YouTube) a 2-minute video, weekly on current diesease challenges, commdity pricing, and market and crop conditions (in the field), builds that trusted-advisor status.
+Using digital communications at times can be a very efficient use of time for your farmers too.

-There are significant consequences to your agronomy business if no adjustments and actions are taken.
+There are significant consequences to your business if no adjustments and actions are taken.
 Doing nothing today may force doing something even more painful in the future.

 There are Five Key Actions we believe are necessary to minimize erosion of sales and profits and to position your ag businesses for growth and prosperity in the future.
 Click on each of the informational interviews to learn more. d>